 (1) Dedicated clusters implies that the clusters are homogeneous, and are composed of cutting-edge GPUs dedicated to one training job.
-For example, Facebook's well-known work of training ImageNet in one hour [38] is conducted in such a dedicated cluster with 256 Tesla P100 GPUs.
-While dedicated clusters can yield high training efficiency, they are expensive to maintain and not widely accessible [38, 47].
+For example, Facebook's well-known work of training ImageNet in one hour [37] is conducted in such a dedicated cluster with 256 Tesla P100 GPUs.
+While dedicated clusters can yield high training efficiency, they are expensive to maintain and not widely accessible [37], [39].

 (2) Non-dedicated clusters refer to the clusters that are composed of heterogeneous hardware or shared by multiple tenants.
-Since newer CPU or GPU generations get released at a rapid pace, a budget-limited user may choose to train models with a set of heterogeneous hardware (e.g., GPUs) from the local inventory [59, 66] or from spot markets such as Amazon EC2 [2, 4, 49] or FloydHub [5].
-Meanwhile, large companies [42, 46] may host multiple ML jobs in their production clusters with mixed hardware types; for fairness, users may be allocated heterogeneous hardware [19, 63, 64], and their resource allocation may also be dynamically adjusted by cluster schedulers for resource packing purpose [39, 81].
+Since newer CPU or GPU generations get released at a rapid pace, a budget-limited user may choose to train models with a set of heterogeneous hardware (e.g., GPUs) from the local inventory [40], [41], or from the spot markets such as Amazon EC2 [9].
+Meanwhile, large companies [12], [10] may host multiple ML jobs in their production clusters with mixed hardware types; for fairness, users may be allocated heterogeneous hardware [42], [43], [44], and their resource allocation may also be dynamically adjusted by cluster schedulers for resource packing purpose [11], [30].
+Moreover, in recent years federated learning (FL) [32], [33], [45], [34] has emerged as a very promising solution that enables multiple clients to join their computing resources and local data in model training with data privacy preserved.
+A FL setup is essentially a non-dedicated cluster, because without centralized resource allocation, clients' processing capabilities are often inconsistent.